mbilly7/Blog-App/README.md

 # Blog-App
 A simple Blog CRUD app (WIP)

-Just a basic backend for now.
-I will add the frontend soon.
+Implemented backend and basic frontend.
+Frontend and backend can both be run with npm.